 NB: Accommodation is NOT included in the course fees, but we do have a preferential rate at the host venue Halifax Hall of £70 per night and £50 per night at our new Jonas Hotel, for all of our delegates.
 Details of this are provided in your autmoated confirmation email, upon receipt of your booking.

 For further information please do not hesitate to contact us via email at email@example.com

 or call +44 (0)114 222 2968.

-The aim of this three day course is to provide participants with an introduction to methods for conducting systematic reviews in health care.
+The aim of this three day course is to provide participants with an introduction to methods for conducting systematic reviews and meta-analysis in health care.
 Sessions will be delivered by ScHARR staff experienced in systematic review methods and health technology assessment.
 The course will be interactive and practical, with delivery of sessions based on lectures and individual and small group practical exercises.